TheTexta/obsidian-main/parallel processing.md

+#biological-psychology
-An unconscious processing and our ability to deal with multiple stimuli.
+parallel processing::An unconscious processing and our ability to deal with multiple stimuli.